 Freezing herbs is a great way to preserve them.
-Come and take a look at how to freeze fresh herbs so that you can readily use them in your favorite recipes any time you want.
+Come and learn how to freeze fresh herbs so you can readily use them in your favorite recipes anytime.

 Jump to: